ibm-cloud-docs/cis/managing-for-performance.md

 ## Best practice 2: For event-driven content, purge your cache
 {: #best-practice-api-purge-cache}

-For example, every time a new post is added to your blog, you could easily purge the {{site.data.keyword.cis_short_notm}} cache.
-It is common to see event-driven content, and {{site.data.keyword.cis_short_notm}} makes it easy to guarantee that no stale content is reaching your users.
+For example, every time a new post is added to your blog, you can purge the {{site.data.keyword.cis_short_notm}} cache.
+It is common to see event-driven content, and {{site.data.keyword.cis_short_notm}} can guarantee that no stale content is reaching your users.
 The commands to purge the cache immediately across the entire global network are:

 * Purge all files
 * Purge by prefixes (Enterprise only)